The 19 Best Modern TV Shows Set in the 1990s

 Derry Girls tells the story of Erin, her cousin Orla, their friends Clare and Michelle, and Michelle’s cousin James as they attempt to navigate their already stressful teenage years.

-Amidst their Catholic all-girls school, the army checkpoints, and constant military presence, Erin and her friends just want to get through the rollercoaster that is being a teenager.
+Amidst their Catholic all-girls school, the army checkpoints, and the constant military presence, Erin and her friends just want to get through the rollercoaster that is being a teenager.

 My Mad Fat Diary, E4 (2013 – 2015)